jpmens/mqttcollect/README.txt

        PUTVAL tiggr/mqtt‐sys/gauge‐clients.inactive 1430914033:0.00

+       collectd launches mqtt‐sys which connects to the configured  MQTT  bro‐ ker, subscribes and waits for publishes to subscribed topics in an end‐ less loop.
+If an error occurs or the program exits for  whichever  rea‐ son,  collectd will restart it, and collectd logs the reason it its log file.

    MQTT subscriptions
        By default, mqtt‐sys subscribes to the $SYS/# topic tree of the	speci‐ fied  MQTT  broker, but any number of topic subscriptions can be set up